tapj/tapj.github.io/_posts/2014-11-29-colon-cancer-detection-microbiota.md

+---
+layout: post
-Title: Using gut microbiota to detect colon cancer
+title: Using gut microbiota to detect colon cancer
+permalink: 2014-11-29-colon-cancer-detection-microbiota.html
-Date: 2014-11-29 12:03:00
+date: 2014-11-29 12:03:00
+categories: [Article]
-Tags: colon, cancer, metagenomics, microbiota
+tags: [colon, cancer, metagenomics, microbiota]
-Slug: 2014-11-29-colon-cancer-detection-microbiota.html
+fullview: true
+---

 A study[^1] published in [Molecular System Biology](http://bit.ly/crcmicrob) showed how gut microbiota could be used to detect colon cancer in combination with standard fecal occult blood test ([FOBT](http://en.wikipedia.org/wiki/Fecal_occult_blood)).
 The potential is huge as the detection could be increased notably for early stage cancer (where curation have a better prognostic notably).